emmanormana/Contact/README.md

 # Contact-Us-Client
-Contact us using react as front end
+Contact us using react.js as front end